-WARNING!
-MASSIVE SPOILERS!!
-Lucina reveals herself to Chrom as his daughter and begins crying.
-As he wipes the tears from her face, shes runs into his arms and cries on his shoulder.
-All the fans hearts melted.
-Also counts as a Tear Jerker.
+- At the end of Chapter 13, Lucina reveals herself to Chrom as his daughter and begins crying.
+As he wipes the tears from her face, she runs into his arms and cries into his shoulder.

-In Yarne's supports with her they both vow to protect each other.
+- In Yarne's supports with Lucina, they both vow to protect each other.
 Yarne realizes how alike they are, both taking blows to protect the other, and in their S support, he asks her out, as he wants to keep her safe forever.
-Doubly impressive, considering she's royalty.

 Sumia: "You've cast the best hex of all...
 And I couldn't be happier!"